OkanKoeksal/deltaml4ccsd/README.md

 - Candidate structures are copied based on the row order in `processed_xyz_files.dat`.
 - The selected candidates depend on the model prediction file and the MAE window computed from the held-out CCSD block.

+### Optuna and pretrained-model reproducibility

+The pretrained `.pkl` files included in this repository are the reference models used to generate the prediction files and candidate selections.
+When these files are present, the scripts load them automatically and reproduce the corresponding model predictions.

+If the pretrained `.pkl` files are removed, the scripts retrain the models.
+In workflows using Optuna, this retraining step may involve a new hyperparameter optimization.
+The dataset-level `RANDOM_STATE` fixes the train/test split and the random state of the scikit-learn estimators, but it does not by itself fix Optuna's internal hyperparameter sampling.
+Consequently, a fresh Optuna run may select different hyperparameters and produce different retrained models.
+For exact reproduction of the published prediction files, use the provided pretrained `.pkl` models.

 ---